The Battle of Shaker Heights: Plot

 The next day, Abe is taken into care again for relapsing and Kelly is emotionless.
 He goes to the wedding the same day, only to have an annoyed Bart tell him that he can't let him in.
 He sneaks into Tabby's limo before it pulls in and he talks to her, and it is a moment in which he finally realizes he must grow up.
 He gets out of the car and everyone at the wedding sees him and are all confused.
-He goes round the back of the church to get his bike and leave and meets Minor again, who has no idea of what happened with Kelly and Tabby, and is civil towards him.
+He goes round the back of the church to get his bike and leave and meets Miner again, who has no idea of what happened with Kelly and Tabby, and is civil towards him.
 Kelly cycles to the clinic where his father is staying and is surprised.
 They begin to watch television and his mother walks in and is surprised and happy to see Kelly.

 In the end, it shows the voicemail message where Kelly apologizes to the Bowlands for his behavior and asks Bart if he will meet him where he will be selling all his old memorabilia, and gives a hat Bart acquired for him back.
 He is shown walking down the street with Sarah and they hold hands.
 Kelly sees Lance again on his lawn where they faked the invasion, and goes over to him and confesses, only to be punched in the jaw.
-The film ends with Kelly lying on the lawn, holding his bruised jaw saying, "I deserved it".
+Kelly lies on the grass, holds his bruised jaw, and says: "I deserved it".